emmanuel2014/Cyclistic-Bike-Share-Analysis/README.md

 Sort and filter the data as needed.
 Process the Data:

-Use spreadsheets, SQL, or R for data analysis.
+Use spreadsheets, SQL,Tableau or R for data analysis.

 Analyze: